Okay, so you play a lot of chess and you are highly passionate about it. But can you earn money by playing chess? Do chess players make money?

 #8.
 Books And Digital Chess Content

 Some chess players make money by writing books and also as a columnist.
-You can earn the royalties writing chess books.
+You can earn royalties by writing chess books.

 There, he said that his pro career was short because he wasn’t good enough.
 He wasn’t one of the top 20 players in the world.

-According to him, lower tier of grandmasters don’t make any money playing the game.
+According to him, the lower tier of grandmasters doesn’t make any money playing the game.
 So as he said, it was wise for him to move into other things such as coaching and commenting.
-Organizing his own events, writing books, doing apps.
+Organizing his own events, writing books, and doing apps.

 How do chess grandmasters make money?